 The effect of an increasing air temperature on the lake depth was also investigated.
-It would be expected that an increase in temperature would lead to an increase in lake depths and the opposite for a decrease in temperature and this was found to be the case for an increase and decrease of the average air temperature by 0.5 K. However, this was not found to be the case when the temperature was increased by 1 K. Although the lakes in the +1 K simulation were deeper than the reference case simulation, they were shallower than the +0.5 K simulation.
+It would be expected that an increase in temperature would lead to an increase in lake depths and the opposite for a decrease in temperature, and this was found to be the case for an increase and decrease in the average air temperature of 0.5 K. However, this was not found to be the case when the temperature was increased by 1 K. Although the lakes in the $+1\,\mathrm{K}$ simulation were deeper than the reference case simulation, they were shallower than the $+0.5\,\mathrm{K}$ simulation.
 The average and maximum lake depths are shown in Table 2.